uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * As an author, I want to be able to use my web-browser to manage my profile, so I don't have to use a clunky API.
 * Posting
     * As an author, I want to make posts, so I can share my thoughts and pictures with other local authors.
-    * As an author, I want my node to send my posts to my remote followers and friends, so that remote authors following me can see them. *Part 3-5 only*
+    * As an author, I want my node to send my posts to my remote followers and friends, so that remote authors following me can see them. *⧟ Part 3-5 only*
     * As an author, I want to edit my posts locally, so that I'm not stuck with a typo on a popular post.
-    * As an author, I want my node to re-send posts I've edited to everywhere they were already sent, so that people don't keep seeing the old version. *Part 3-5 only*
+    * As an author, I want my node to re-send posts I've edited to everywhere they were already sent, so that people don't keep seeing the old version. *⧟ Part 3-5 only*
     * As an author, posts I make can be in CommonMark, so I can give my posts some basic formatting.
     * As an author, posts I make can be in simple plain text, because I don't always want all the formatting features of CommonMark.
     * As an author, posts I create can be images, so that I can share pictures and drawings.
     * As an author, posts I create that are in CommonMark can link to images, so that I can illustrate my posts.
     * As an author, I want to delete my own posts locally, so I can remove posts that are out of date or made by mistake.
-    * As an author, I want my node to re-send posts I've deleted to everyone they were already sent, so I know remote users don't keep seeing my deleted posts forever. *Part 3-5 only*
+    * As an author, I want my node to re-send posts I've deleted to everyone they were already sent, so I know remote users don't keep seeing my deleted posts forever. *⧟ Part 3-5 only*
     * As an author, I want to be able to use my web-browser to manage/author my posts, so I don't have to use a clunky API.
     * As an author, other authors cannot modify my posts, so that I don't get impersonated.
 * Reading